msnobodythedev/msnobodythedev/README.md

   <br />
   <hr />

-FUN FACT => I studied Computer Programming & Information Technologies back in college, but I'm generally a big fan of self-learning.
+FUN FACT => I studied Computer Programming & Information Technologies back in college, but I'm generally a big fan of new technologies and self-learning.
 To learn something new in today's world, all we need to do is to be curious about that specific thing, do our research, concentrate on the process and finally get started with the first step. 😇

 <br />